 Boys will be boys, brothers will be brothers, and no matter how great the love for each other, they will play pranks on each other and they will quarrel.
-This was not different as Louis XIV and his brother Philippe were children, yet in their case every little quarrel could lead to the outcry of a Kingdom and could be considered a Lèse-majesté.
+This was not different as Louis XIV and his brother Philippe were children, yet in their case every little quarrel could lead to the outcry of a Kingdom and could be considered a lèse-majesté.

-go site Monsieur La Porte, Louis XIV’s valet, reports of a incident where both pushed each other into shredding a complete room.
+Monsieur La Porte, Louis XIV’s valet, reports of a incident where both pushed each other into shredding a complete room.

 “Having nothing more with which to piss or spit, they set about to tearing up the sheets and soon began to fight.” ~ La Porte

-This episode took place while both were traveling with their mother, Anne d’Autriche, the brothers had to share a small room and upon being woken in the morning, the King, still half asleep and apparently without thinking, spat on his brother’s bed.
+This episode took place while both were travelling with their mother, Anne d’Autriche, the brothers had to share a small room and upon being woken in the morning, the King, still half asleep and apparently without thinking, spat on his brother’s bed.
 This little unwariness thus lead to proper fistfight.

 Philippe, determined to remain in possession of the yummy meat broth, clung to the bowl as Louis tried to take it away, in the scuffle that followed, and had quite a few observers in contrary to the episode in the bedroom, some drops of broth landed in Philippe’s hair and on his clothing.
 Little Philippe already had a quite distinctive sense of fashion and fabrics and was beside himself with a fury he could not control, thus he sent the bowl flying at his brother’s face.
 Imagine the shocked faces…..

-The moral of the story, one cannot win if one’s brother is King, even if he is just a child and one is second in line, is something that Philippe would be reminded of during his whole life, whenever he asked for something, or even worse, dared to excel his Kingly brother.
+The moral of the story, one cannot win if one’s brother is King, even if he is just a child and one is second in line, is something that Philippe would be reminded of during his whole life, whenever he asked for something, or even worse, dared to excel his kingly brother.